Edward the Black Prince: Prince of Aquitaine and Gascony

-On 19 July 1362 Edward III granted Prince Edward all his dominions in Aquitaine and Gascony, to be held as a principality by liege homage on payment of an ounce of gold each year, together with the title of Prince of Aquitaine and Gascony.
-During the rest of the year he was occupied in preparing for his departure to his new principality, and after Christmas he received the king and his court at Berkhamsted, took leave of his father and mother, and in the following February sailed with Joan and all his household for Gascony, landing at La Rochelle.
+On 19 July 1362, Edward III granted Prince Edward all his dominions in Aquitaine and Gascony, to be held as a principality by liege homage on payment of an ounce of gold each year, together with the title of Prince of Aquitaine and Gascony.
+For the rest of the year he prepared for his departure to the principality, and after Christmas, he received the king and his court at Berkhamsted, left his parents, and the following February, sailed with Joan and all his household for Gascony, landing at La Rochelle.

-At La Rochelle the prince was met by John Chandos, the king's lieutenant, and proceeded with him to Poitiers, where he received the homage of the lords of Poitou and Saintonge; he then rode to various cities and at last came to Bordeaux, where from 9 to 30 July he received the homage of the lords of Gascony.
-He received them graciously and kept an extravagant court, residing sometimes at Bordeaux and sometimes at Angoulême.
+At La Rochelle the prince was met by John Chandos, the king's lieutenant, and proceeded with him to Poitiers, where he received the homage of the lords of Poitou and Saintonge; he then rode to various cities, and finally to Bordeaux, where from 9 to 30 July, he received the homage of the lords of Gascony.
+He received them graciously, and resided often at Bordeaux and Angoulême.

-The prince appointed Chandos constable of Guyenne and provided the knights of his household with profitable offices.
+The prince appointed Chandos constable of Guyenne, and gave the knights of his household profitable offices.
 Their extravagance displeased the people.
-Many of the Gascon lords were dissatisfied at being handed over to the dominion of the English, at the favouritism the prince displayed towards his own countrymen, and at ostentatious magnificence they exhibited.
-Arnaud Amanieu, Lord of Albret, and many more were always ready to give what help they could to the French cause, and Gaston, Count of Foix, though he visited the prince on his first arrival, was thoroughly loyal to the French cause; in 1365 he refused to do homage for Bearn.
-Charles V, who succeeded to the throne of France in April 1364, encouraged the malcontents, and the prince's position was by no means easy.
+Many of the Gascon lords were dissatisfied at being handed over to the dominion of the English, at the favouritism Edward displayed towards his own countrymen, and at the extravagance they displayed.
+Arnaud Amanieu, Lord of Albret, and others were ready to help the French cause, and Gaston III, Count of Foix, though he visited the prince on his first arrival, was loyal to the French; in 1365, he refused to do homage for Bearn.
+The duke of Normandy, having been crowned as the French king Charles V in April 1364, encouraged this dissatisfaction.